beyond-sharepoint/sp-angular-webpack/README.md

   This starter comes configured to use [Flow](https://flowtype.org/)-based annotations.
 Flow provides opt-in type checking with idiomatic JavaScript.

   Grab one of the [Flow extensions for VSCode](https://marketplace.visualstudio.com/search?term=flow&target=VSCode&sortBy=Relevance), [Visual Studio](https://marketplace.visualstudio.com/search?term=flow&target=VS&sortBy=Relevance), [Atom](https://atom.io/packages/search?q=flow) or your editor of choice and you're good to go.

+- What about SharePoint on-prem?

+  This starter works with SharePoint 2013 and later.
+Simply configure the starter to point to your on-prem farm and place the HostWebProxy.aspx in the corresponding document library.
+  At this point simply run `npm start` at the command line.
+  (deployment scripts for on prem coming soon)